malikdurmus/RLHF-Gym/Documentation.md

 3. Calculate a model reward based on that action (if ensemble: avg. of our reward networks)
 4. Add it to our Replaybuffer, sample and train the actor/critic networks

-TODO: Documentation of each component: Buffers, networks, how everything is calculated